cameronhill1/Skill-of-Living/README.md

 Most of us never really question THAT, either.
 In fact, we tend not to question things much at all.
 (At least, considering how weird they are).

-And when we _do_ ask questions, they tend to relate to playing the game better (eg. "How can I get X to like me?", and "How can I make more money?"), rather than questioning the game itself (let alone the player).
+And when we _do_ ask questions, they tend to relate to playing the game better (eg. "How can I get X to like me?", or "How can I make more money?"), rather than questioning the game, or even the player ("Who am I?"), themselves.

-Instead, we tend to move through life, most of the time, with rigid certainty, holding fast to our opinions on everything from our religion, our politics, and our morality, to our diet, our fashion, and our sense of self.
+Instead, we tend to move through life, most of the time, with rigid certainty, holding fast to our opinions on everything from our religion, our politics, and our morality, to our diet, our fashion, and our sense of self§.

 But how can we be so certain about these topics, when we don't even know what we're doing here?<sup>0.5</sup>